 Two hundred and fifteen dock workers occupied the headquarters of the General Confederation of Labor in Buenos Aires on Tuesday (Dec 20).

-Two hundred and fifteen dock workers occupied the headquarters of the General Confederation of Labor in Buenos Aires on Tuesday (Dec 20).
+Background: Two hundred and fifteen dock workers occupied the headquarters of the General Confederation of Labor in Buenos Aires on Tuesday (Dec 20).
 The men were protesting the attitude of the Confederation towards their problems.

 Dock workers in Buenos Aires have been on strike since October 19, because a governmental decree in early October altered work practices.
 The decree was aimed at ending what the government called "featherbedding," or the employment of more workers than necessary.
 Last Sunday, the leader of the dock workers, Eustaquio Tolosa, was arrested and charged with "seditious practices."